dikaeinstein/koa_rest_api/README.md

 Rest API built with Node.js, koa, postgres and knex.

-Me taking a shot at the awesomeness of Koa 😍 ❤️.
+Me taking a shot at the awesomeness of Koa and Knex 😍 ❤️.

 ## Run the app